proinsias/proinsias.github.io/_posts/2022/2022-10-26-starting-robust-reliable-and-maintainable-bash-scripts.md

 shopt -s globstar 2>/dev/null # Match all files and zero or more sub-directories.
 ```

 Note that I use the long names rather than the short equivalents.
-When writting scripts (as opposed to typing one-off commands), I prefer to use the long names, as I easily forget what  short options refer to.
+When writing scripts (as opposed to typing one-off commands), I prefer to use the long names, as I easily forget what short options refer to.

 Another useful option is `set -o xtrace` or `set -x`, which will print a trace of commands in the script – though you may find this overkill, and I typically don't include it.